libp2p/specs/gossipsub/README.md

 There are two strategies in reaction to the loss of an eager peer.
 The first one is to do nothing, and wait for lazy push to repair the tree naturally with `IHAVE` messages in the next message broadcast.
-This might result in delays propagating the next few messages and is advocated by the authors in [1].
-An alternative is to eagerly repair the tree by promoting lazy peers to eager and let the protocol prune duplicate paths naturally with `PRUNE` messages in the next message transmission.
+This might result in delays propagating the next few messages but is advocated by the authors in [1].
+An alternative is to eagerly repair the tree by promoting lazy peers to eager with empty `GRAFT` messages and let the protocol prune duplicate paths naturally with `PRUNE` messages in the next message transmission.
 This may have a bit of bandwidth cost, but it is perhaps more appropriate for applications that value latency minimization which is the case for many IPFS applications.

 ## Protocol Messages